projectcalico/calico/docs/cni/kubernetes/README.md

 # Getting Started
 To start using Calico Networking in your existing Kubernetes cluster, check out our [integration tutorial](KubernetesIntegration.md).

+An easy way to try out Calico network policy on Kubernetes is by following the [stars demo](stars-demo/README.md).

 To build a new Kubernetes cluster with Calico networking, try one of the following guides:

 Quick-start guides: